bangadang/stackIT/FS25/Dataengineering.md

 	- all members of the replica set/nodes accept read requests
 	- all read requests are directed to the primary by the application.
 It guarantees lastest version and decreases read throughput
 ### election
+- heartbeat: Constant pings every set time check if all nodes are accessible
+- priority comparison: nodes with high priorities can be selected primary
 ### data modification
 **document insertion** into an existing collection.
 If _id is not specified or nonexistent a new entry is created `db.collectionName.save({document})`